Gun store owner says shooter who killed 2 schoolchildren showed no warning signs before attack

 Krause stressed that nothing in Westman's conduct raised any concerns among his staffers, who he said are trained to watch for warning signs.

 Krause said his employees have extensive experience in picking out bad actors, straw purchasers, people who are homicidal, suicidal, mentally unstable or under the influence of alcohol or drugs.
-But he said nothing stood out with Westman.
+He said nothing stood out with Westman.

 “We're still going over it,” Krause said.
 “We’re still scratching our heads thinking, ‘What did we miss?
 What could we have done?’
 But it always ends with the answer of ‘nothing.’
 There was just nothing there.
 And that’s what makes this situation so unique.”